 Mycobacterium tuberculosis (Mtb) uses environmental pH as a cue to adapt its physiology for survival in macrophages.
 The phoPR two-component regulatory system functions to sense environmental pH and promote Mtb pathogenesis.
 We have engineered a pH-inducible biosensor in Mtbthat exhibits inducible fluorescence in response to acidic pH in vitro and in macrophages.
 We have used this biosensor to screen >280,000 compounds for inhibition of Mtb pH-driven adaptation.
 This screen discovered that ethoxzolamide (ETZ), an FDA approved carbonic anhydrase (CA) inhibitor, down-regulated PhoPR signaling and inhibited Mtb survival in macrophages and mice (Johnson et al., 2015).
 We are now defining the links between CA, pH and PhoPR signaling.
-We have also discovered that PhoPR, specific carbon sources and several newly identified genes regulate Mtb growth rate, persistence and antibiotic tolerance at acidic pH (Baker et al., 2014).
+We have also discovered that PhoPR, specific carbon sources and several newly identified genes regulate Mtb growth rate, persistence and antibiotic tolerance at acidic pH (Baker et al., 2014; Baker and Abramovitch, 2018).
 In a chemical biology screen for inhibitors of Mtb survival at acidic pH, we found that Mtb is highly sensitive to thiol stress at acidic pH (Coulson et al., 2017).
 Our ongoing work is focused on characterizing these newly discovered small molecules and genes.

 Chemical Biology of Hypoxia-driven Adaptation